As senators debate her rights, a transgender teenager gives a confident testimony

 “When I was 16 years old, I was closeted and terrified, lacking even the language to describe myself as transgender,” Branstetter tweeted.
 “Today, a trans 16-year-old will stand up against prejudice and ignorance in the U.S. Senate.
 No matter what happens today, that progress can’t be taken from us.”

-Some expressed worry and nerves on Stella’s behalf, knowing what she was up against.
-But none of that fear was evident in Stella’s face as she spoke to the senators on Wednesday.
-She talked about how she was beginning to look at colleges, and how all she could think about was the fact that fewer than half of the U.S. states provide equal protection for transgender people like her under the law.
+Some expressed worry and nerves on Keating’s behalf, knowing what she was up against.
+But none of that fear was evident in Keating’s face as she spoke to the senators Wednesday.
+She talked about how she was beginning to look at colleges, and how all she could think about was the fact that fewer than half of the states provide equal protection for transgender people like her under the law.

 “What happens if I want to attend a college in a state that doesn’t protect me?
 Right now, I could be denied medical care or be evicted for simply being transgender in many states.
 How is that even right?
 How is that even American?” she said.
 “What if I’m offered a dream job in a state where I can be discriminated against?
 Even if my employer is supportive, I still have to live somewhere.
 I have to eat in restaurants, and I have to have a doctor.
 And why am I having to worry about all of this at the age of 16?”